 In the first part of this series (not that it was ever intended to be a series, but hey…) we looked at a way to use rechargeable LR6/AA batteries as a power source for a small-ish pedalboard daisy chain setup.
-[If you need to know what that last bit means, start by looking here] The idea was to find a cheaper alternative to the Sanyo Pedal Juice, which is simply a large rechargeable 9 volt battery.
+The idea was to find a cheaper alternative to the Sanyo Pedal Juice, which is simply a large rechargeable 9 volt battery.
 Off the top of my head, I can think of three main benefits of using a battery rather than wall wart/adapter to provide power:

 - Quicker/easier setup, since you won’t have to locate a mains power source reasonably close to where you want to place the pedalboard